MateusAndraste/keycloak-guide/clients/app/RUN.md

 1. Run the container through the docker compose file using the `docker compose up -d`
 2. Install dependencies `docker compose exec app npm i`
-3. Then run the application `docker compose exec app npm run start`
+3. Then run the application `docker compose exec app npm run dev`

 > :exclamation: This is an approach for developer only, do not use in production